-Broadway superstar and Tony Award® winner Ann Reinking set a medley of Bob Fosse works on American Midwest Ballet in 2017.
+Broadway superstar and Tony Award® winner Ann Reinking is back by popular demand to work with American Midwest Ballet on a medley of Bob Fosse works originally set on our dancers in 2017.

-Ms. Reinking soon met the legendary Bob Fosse, for whom she became protégée, muse, and off-stage paramour.
+In New York, Ms. Reinking met the legendary Bob Fosse, for whom she became protégée, muse and off-stage paramour.

 After an award-winning turn in Over Here!
 (1974), Ms. Reinking garnered her first Tony Award® nomination for her portrayal of Joan of Arc in Goodtime Charley (1975).
 The following year, she stepped into the role of Cassie in A Chorus Line.
 In 1977, Ms. Reinking was tapped once again as a replacement, this time as Roxie Hart in Chicago, a role she would revive twenty years later.
 Ms. Reinking’s second Tony Award® nomination came for Dancin’ (1978), Fosse’s free-form salute to Broadway gypsies.